LLoadout/microsoftgraph/README.md

 ```
 Event::listen(function (MicrosoftGraphCallbackReceived $event) {
     $user = Auth::user();
-    $user->token = $event->user['token'];
+    $user->accessdata = $event->accessData;
     $user->save();
 });
 ```

-The package will search for a session variable name `microsoftgraph-token` for establishing the connection.
-So please provide this variable with your token as value
+The package will search for a session variable name `microsoftgraph-access-data` for establishing the connection.
+So please provide this variable with your accessData as value

 ## If you want to send mail with the package then do this additional steps: